browserless/browserless/README.md

 # Live Debugger

 ![Browserless Debugger](https://raw.githubusercontent.com/joelgriffith/browserless/master/assets/demo.gif)

+browserless comes with _two_ methods of debugging.
+The first is a web-based debugger for trying out small chunks of code without setting up a new project.
+You can see our public-facing [debugger here](https://chrome.browserless.io/).

+The second method is an active-session debugger.
+When browserless runs http requests, and puppteer sessions, it keeps track of some browser state, and makes those sessions available for debugging.
+You can simply load the web-based debugger in the browser, and click the menu icon in the top-left.
+It'll reveal all currently running sessions and a link to "view" them in Chrome's remote devtools.
+You can also query the `/session` API to get a JSON representation of sessions as well.

+If you're using the active-session debugger, and it's executing too fast, you can apply a `?pause` query parameter to your `puppeteer.connect` call (or HTTP REST calls) and browserless will pause your script until the debugger connects.
+This way you don't any critical actions!

 ⚠️ **HOSTING**: In order for the debugger to work properly in hosted environments (AWS, Heroku, and others) your site _needs_ to be deployed under HTTPS.
 This is due to devtools scripts being loaded from an http-based domain.
 For further help/information look at some projects like [localtunnel](https://github.com/localtunnel/localtunnel), [certbot](https://certbot.eff.org/), or even netlify to achieve these efforts.